 I feel incredibly fortunate to be studying health policy; it’s an analytically challenging and ever-changing field that is data-rich and that touches all of our lives.

-Genevieve M. Kenney is a vice president and senior fellow in the Health Policy Center at the Urban Institute.
-She is a nationally renowned expert on Medicaid, the Children’s Health Insurance Program (CHIP), and health insurance coverage; health care access and quality; and health outcomes for low-income adults, children, and families.
-She has played a lead role in several Medicaid and CHIP evaluations, including multiple congressionally mandated CHIP evaluations, and has conducted state-level evaluations of the implementation of managed care and other service delivery reform initiatives and policy changes in Medicaid and CHIP.
-Currently, she is leading a project for the Robert Wood Johnson Foundation focused on health equity that involves working with a community advisory board.
+Genevieve M. Kenney is vice president for health policy and a senior fellow at the Urban Institute.
+She is a nationally renowned expert on Medicaid, the Children’s Health Insurance Program (CHIP), and health insurance coverage, health care access and quality, and health outcomes for low-income adults, children, and families.
+She has played a lead role in several Medicaid and CHIP evaluations, including multiple congressionally mandated CHIP evaluations, and has conducted state-level evaluations of the implementation of managed-care and other service delivery reform initiatives and policy changes in Medicaid and CHIP.
+Currently, she is leading a project focused on health equity that involves working with a community advisory board.
 In other work, she is assessing Medicaid policies aimed at improving outcomes in the postpartum period and increasing receipt of evidence-based treatment for substance use disorder.
-Her prior work has used mixed methods to examine Medicaid expansions for pregnant women, parents, and children; Medicaid family planning waivers; and a range of policy choices related to Medicaid and CHIP.
+In her prior work, she has used mixed methods to examine Medicaid expansions for pregnant women, parents, and children, Medicaid family planning waivers, and a range of policy choices related to Medicaid and CHIP.
+Kenney is an advisory board member of the University of North Carolina's Rural Health Research Program and the Hilltop Institute and a member of Upstream USA’s Evaluation Advisory Group.
 She received a master’s degree in statistics and a doctoral degree in economics from the University of Michigan.